AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/Flip/Return/RangeCheck/tc.rst

-**"return not A", where "A" involves a range check that may fail at run-time**

-Check SC for "return not A" where A involves a range check that may fail at run-time.
+**Exercise SC on "return not A" where "A" involves a range check that may fail at run-time**